Two Boy Scouts Killed In Texas During Troop 620 Boating Trip

 Two Boy Scouts were killed during a troop boating trip on an East Texas lake on Saturday.
 One Boy Scout Troop 620 member was also injured during the fatal boat accident and remains hospitalized.

-The Boy Scouts were boating on Lake O’ The Pines near Avinger, Texas over the weekend when tragedy struck.
-According the Texas Parks and Wildlife Department, about 2 p.m. three members of the Hallsville Boy Scout Troop 620 were boating on the lake when they collided with a power line.
+The Boy Scouts were boating on Lake O’ the Pines near Avinger, Texas, over the weekend when tragedy struck.
+According to the Texas Parks and Wildlife Department, three members of the Hallsville Boy Scout Troop 620 were boating on the lake when they collided with a power line at about 2 p.m.

-Lake O’ The Pines is located about 150 east of Dallas.
+Lake O’ the Pines is located about 150 miles east of Dallas.
 The names of the Boy Scouts involved in the fatal boating accident have not been officially released to the public.
-According to a report by MSN, scouts were 18, 16, and 11, years old.
+According to a report by MSN, the scouts were 18, 16, and 11.
 All three of the Boy Scout Troop 620 members were wearing life jackets when the boating accident occurred.

 A candlelight vigil was held in Hallsville after the fatal boating accident.
-The Longview News-Journal covered the large community gathering and identified the Boy Scout Troop 620 members killed in the boating accident as Will Brannon, 17, and Heath Faucheux, 16.
+The Longview News-Journal covered the large community gathering and identified two of the Boy Scout Troop 620 members killed in the boating accident as Will Brannon, 17, and Heath Faucheux, 16.

 Both Brannon and Faucheux had achieved the rank of Eagle Scout.
 Will Brannon is the son of Boy Scout Troop 620 leader Stan Brannon.
 Heath Faucheux’s father, Dion Faucheux, is the troop’s assistant scoutmaster.